Application Example: Production of Colored Textile Fibers and Carpet

 Where a texturized filament or strand of filament is desired, the product may be passed through a texturizing unit before or after spinning.
 A typical texturizing unit uses high-pressure compressed air to form the filament or strand.
 The filaments then pass to a bobbin winder either as individual filaments or spun strands.
 At that stage the product is ready for sale or further processing.

 New solutions are constantly appearing in today‘s quickly changing marketplace, but know-how is an important component of any technical solution.

-The three solutions presented here represent the extensive feeding and blending know-how of the K-Tron Process Group.
+The three solutions presented here represent the extensive feeding and blending know-how of the Coperion K-Tron Process Group.
 Premier Pneumatics, with its years of experience in conveying bulk solids, rounds out the know-how of the Process Group.
-K-Tron has long served the plastics industry, supplying feeders, blenders and refill systems for resin production and demanding extrusion processes, such as textile fiber production.
+Coperion K-Tron has long served the plastics industry, supplying feeders, blenders and refill systems for resin production and demanding extrusion processes, such as textile fiber production.

 We recognize that applications range from quite simple to very complex and we have the know-how and experience to provide the optimal solution for each case.
-A comparison of the technical requirements of your process and the features of the various solutions K-Tron has to offer will guide you in selecting the right solution for your textile fiber process.
+A comparison of the technical requirements of your process and the features of the various solutions Coperion K-Tron has to offer will guide you in selecting the right solution for your textile fiber process.

 The typical throughput range is 100 - 500 kg/hr (220 - 1100 lb/hr).

 Depending on the number of color masterbatches, feed rates are generally as follows: